audgirka/ansible-portal-chart/README.md

 To use the **downstream** plugins, download the the latest .tar file for the plugins from the [Red Hat Ansible Automation Platform Product Software downloads page](https://access.redhat.com/downloads/content/480/ver=2.5/rhel---9/2.5/x86_64/product-software) to the `DYNAMIC_PLUGIN_ROOT_DIR` path.
 The format of the filename is ansible-backstage-rhaap-bundle-x.y.z.tar.gz.
 Substitute the Ansible plugins release version, for example 1.0.0, for x.y.z.
 Extract the contents inside the directory and run `ls` to ensure the plugin .tar and integrity files are present.

-(**Note:** To use locally built plugins in the plugin registry, you will need to update the integrity keys in the values-prod.yaml file to the values in your local plugins' .integrity files.
-This is not recommended, as the integrity values update every time the plugins are rebuilt.
-Instead, we recommend following the development section below.)

 Next, create an httpd service as part of your OpenShift project.
 Ensure you're using the correct OpenShift project before deploying the service (verify using `oc projects`).

 ```console